SyrianSpock/rover/README.md

 This project aims to build an autonomous rover using GPS, vision, and inertial sensors for navigation.
 The goal is to run everything onboard an embedded computer running Ubuntu with ROS.
-The rover consists of a modified RC car.
+The rover consists of a rocker-bogie 3D printed rover.

 ## Quickstart